 Of course, you could toast the almonds before coating them in chocolate, but I enjoyed these vegan dark chocolate covered almonds with raw almonds coated as is!
 Besides, it made them even easier to make.

-Almonds are a huge source of biotin.
+- Almonds are a huge source of biotin.
 Are you scratching your head wondering where you’ve heard of biotin before?
-If so, that might be a not-so-subtle hint, because biotin is the supplement you see in vitamins that talk about thick hair and nails.
+If so, that might be a not-so-subtle hint, because biotin is the supplement you see advertised for thick hair and nails.